Biometix/biometix.github.io/getting_started/cli.md

 ## Output

-The default location for outputs: `data/output/`.
+The default location for the output is: `data/output/`.